facebook/react-native/docs/UsingAScrollView.md

 The [ScrollView](docs/scrollview.html) is a generic scrolling container that can host multiple components and views.
 The scrollable items need not be homogenous, and you can scroll both vertically and horizontally (by setting the `horizontal` property).

 This example creates a vertical `ScrollView` with both images and text mixed together.
+Before running this code, you must have a folder called "img" with an image called "favicon.png" inside your app's main folder, or change the url to point to an image in your directory.

 ```ReactNativeWebPlayer
 import React, { Component } from 'react';